 Chicken in potacchio is a traditional Italian recipe originating from the Marche region.
-The term 'potacchio' refers to the cooking technique that involves using white wine and tomato to create a flavorful sauce.
-The chicken, cut into pieces and slowly cooked, becomes tender and tasty.
-This dish is perfect for a family dinner or special guests.
+The term potacchio refers to the cooking technique that uses white wine and tomato to create a flavorful sauce.
+The chicken, cut into pieces and cooked slowly, becomes tender and tasty.
+This dish is perfect for a family dinner or for special guests.

 Brown the rabbit in oil in a large pan

-I recommend doing this over medium heat but achieving a good level of browning
+I recommend doing this over medium heat, aiming for a good golden color

-When almost done, add the chopped mixture and continue for a few minutes, possibly lowering the heat and turning the pieces of meat several times
+When the browning is almost complete add the mince and continue for a few minutes, possibly lowering the heat and turning the pieces of meat several times

 Add the wine and let it evaporate